 - It only takes two minutes for a fire to fill a home with black smoke or engulf it in flames.
 Most deadly fires occur at night.

 - Only 23% of homes in the U.S. have a fire escape plan and practice it.

-- Every day, over 300 children ages 0 to 19 are treated in emergency rooms for burn-related injuries and two children die as a result of being burned.
+- Every day, over 300 children ages 0 to 19 are treated in emergency rooms for burn-related injuries, and two children die from being burned.
 (CDC, 2019)

-- Younger children are more likely to sustain injuries from scald burns that are caused by hot liquids or steam, while older children are more likely to sustain injuries from flame burns that are caused by direct contact with fire.
+- Younger children are more likely to sustain injuries from scald burns caused by hot liquids or steam, while older children are more likely to sustain injuries from flame burns caused by direct contact with fire.

 Have a Plan